Dhvani-Analytics/hackathon_2022/README.md

 - The code has to be properly commented and should follow PEP8 rules.
 The code should be written in modular format.
 For example, data preparation, model training and model inference and result visualisations

 ## Email Your github repo to : hr@dhvaniai.com
-## Last Date for Submission : September - 8, 2022